How Thermal Relaxation Affects Bonded Assemblies

 Warping from Differential Relaxation

-If different regions of a bonded assembly relax at different rates — because they are at different temperatures, have different adhesive thicknesses, or contain adhesive in different states of cure — the differential relaxation produces bowing and warping.
-The regions that relax most completely achieve different stress states than those that relax least, and the resulting stress gradient drives curvature.
+If different regions of an assembly relax at different rates — different temperatures, adhesive thickness, or cure state — the differential relaxation produces bowing, since regions that relax more fully reach a different stress state than regions that relax less, and the gradient drives curvature.
+This is common in large composite-metal panels where one side runs hotter, producing progressive bowing that continues as long as the temperature differential persists.

 Stress Redistribution and Localized Failure

-Stress relaxation does not remove stress from a structure — it redistributes it.
-When the adhesive relaxes, the load it was carrying is transferred to adjacent materials.
-In assemblies with mixed adhesive types, or adhesive joints adjacent to mechanical fasteners, selective relaxation of the more viscoelastic component transfers load to the stiffer component.
-This load redistribution can overload the fastener, adjacent bond, or substrate if the total load remains the same but the distribution changes significantly.
+Relaxation doesn’t remove stress — it redistributes it.
+As the adhesive relaxes, its load transfers to adjacent materials; in mixed-adhesive assemblies, or bonds next to mechanical fasteners, the more viscoelastic component’s relaxation shifts load to the stiffer one, which can overload the fastener, an adjacent bond, or the substrate even though total load hasn’t changed.

 Characterizing Stress Relaxation in Adhesive Systems